home-suite-home/Home-Suite-Home/testing/Manual_Testing/Manual_Testing_Procedures.md

 **Test Status:** *PASS*

 **Test Data:**
 We will use *25.00* for our degrees Celsius and *50.00* percent for our relative humidity.
 These numbers are typical values for indoor room conditions.
-The test values have already been programmed into the *sensorSim_constant.py* test script.
 | No. | Steps to Reproduce | Expected Behavior |
 | --- | --- | --- |
 | 1 | Open the directory containing both *Sensors.py* and *sensorSim_constant.py* | A folder containing both source files should appear on the screen |